viamrobotics/docs/docs/tutorials/nerf-gun.md

 ### **How to Configure Your Nerf Gun Robot with the Viam App**

 Create a new robot in the Viam app and give it a name.
-Then in the robot’s **CONFIG** tab you will be able to create new components with the following attributes:
+Then in the robot’s **CONFIG** tab you will be able to create new components.

 * **Name**:
 * **Type**: